 Though they can be pricey, attorneys and tax advisors are necessary elements of the process of creating an estate plan.
 So, if you’re looking for the best attorneys and tax advisors for your situation, consider their years of experience, reputation, skills, and fee structure.
 For example, it’s best to choose someone who has excellent expertise in estate planning and tax issues to increase your chances of getting a more favorable outcome.

 Maximize Your Estate

 This will be a recurring theme of your estate planning.
-Again, you need to consult an attorney and tax advisor and determine how you will pass on your assets and estate to your heirs and beneficiaries.
-The options available to you will depend on the assets you own, how much they are worth, your age, and other factors.
+But, again, you need to consult an attorney and tax advisor and determine how you will pass on your assets and estate to your heirs and beneficiaries.
+The options available will depend on the assets you own, how much they are worth, your age, and other factors.

-You need to know the options you have and the implications of each option so that your estate plan does not bleed court fees, taxes, and other unnecessary expenses.
+You need to know your options and the implications of each option so that your estate plan does not bleed court fees, taxes, and other unnecessary expenses.